If you are experiencing what you think is incorrect behavior or an error in MSM, before beginning and detailed troubleshooting be sure to:

-If a blueprint page is rolled out, it will either update its Live Copy page or create a new Live Copy page if it didn’t exist yet (e.g. when it is rolled out for the first time or the Live Copy page was manually deleted).
+If a blueprint page is rolled out, it either updates its Live Copy page or creates a new Live Copy page if it didn’t exist yet.
+For example, when it is rolled out for the first time or the Live Copy page was manually deleted.

 In this latter case however, if a page without a

-cq:LiveRelationship property exists with the same name, this page will be renamed accordingly, before the Live Copy page is created.
+cq:LiveRelationship property exists with the same name, this page is renamed before the Live Copy page is created.

-By default, the rollout expects either a linked Live Copy page, to which the updates of the blueprints will be rolled out, or no page at, when a Live Copy page is created.
+By default, the rollout expects a linked Live Copy page, to which the updates of the blueprints are rolled out.
+Or, it expects no page at all, when a Live Copy page is created.

 If a “standalone” page is found, MSM chooses to rename this page, and create a separate, linked Live Copy page.

-To avoid this use the Live Copy Suspend feature instead of Detach.
-More details on the Detach action in this article.
+To avoid this, use the Live Copy Suspend feature instead of Detach.
+More details on the Detach action can be found in this article.